dboddie-canonical-work/disgorged-docs/debugging-snaps.md

 See "man sudo_root" for details.
 ```

-This will create the confined environment of the Snap, execute the [command-chain](snapcraft-app-and-service-metadata.md#heading--command-chain) and then run `bash` inside that environment.
+This will create the confined environment of the Snap, execute the [command-chain](snapcraft-app-and-service-metadata.md#debugging-snaps-heading--command-chain) and then run `bash` inside that environment.

 You can then investigate which files your snap has access to by running commands such as `ls` and `cat`.

 > ⓘ It's important to put `--shell` _before_ the name of the snap.
 Otherwise it will be interpreted as an argument to the application instead of an argument to `snap run`.

-<h2 id='heading--developer'>Developer mode</h2>
+<h2 id='debugging-snaps-heading--developer'>Developer mode</h2>

 To help isolate runtime errors when building and testing a snap, a snap can be installed using _developer mode_.